horchi/linux-p4d/README.md

 - de_DE.UTF-8 is required as language package (Raspberry command: `dpkg-reconfigure locales`)

 ### Installation MySQL Database:
 It's not required to host the database on the Raspberry.
-A remote database is as well supported!
+A remote database is supported as well!

 `apt install mysql-server`
 some distributions like raspbian stretch switched to mariadb, in this case: